-When you are “in the moment,” you can calmly observe what is happening within and around you without feeling overwhelmed.
+When you slow down and notice what is happening “in the moment,” you can calmly observe what is happening within and around you without feeling overwhelmed.
 In this state, you can act without overreacting and make decisions that align with your core values.

 Everyone can tap into their ability to be mindful.
 Like any skill, it is easier when you practice every day.
 Most people get into the habit of allowing their minds to wander, so it requires effort to bring awareness back to what they are experiencing in the moment and tune into their emotions and thoughts.